ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/camera_calibration.md

 6. In order to get a good calibration you will need to move the checkerboard around in the camera frame such that:

-    - checkerboard on the camera’s left, right, top and bottom of field of view
+    - checkerboard on the camera's left, right, top and bottom of field of view
         - X bar - left/right in field of view
         - Y bar - top/bottom in field of view
         - Size bar - toward/away and tilt from the camera